k9mail/k9mail-docs/docs/en/current/settings/account.md

 This is no hard limit and you can download more messages by pressing *Load up to XX more* at the end of the message list.

 ### Sync messages from
-If you set this to anything other than *any time (no limit)* K-9 Mail will only download messages that are younger than a certain time span.
+If you set this to anything other than *any time (no limit)*, K-9 Mail will only download messages that are newer than a certain time span.
 During synchronization K-9 Mail will remove previously downloaded messages that fall outside that range from the device (but not the server).